ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 RUN npm ci \
     && npm cache clean --force

-# 5. Extend the base stage to create a new stage named dev
+# 5. Extend the base stage and create a new stage named dev
 FROM base as dev

 # 6. Set the NODE_ENV and PATH Environment variables